Ron Naaman: Guidance and Public Roles

 Over the years, Naaman has co-authored over 350 papers published in leading journals and has edited two books.
 He has supervised about 30 graduate and PhD students and numerous postdoctoral fellows.
 He has been a member of several public committees and has chaired some of them, including the National Chemistry Committee for High Schools, the Higher Education Reform Committee in Israel, the Executive Committee of the Bichura Program, and the Scientific Committee of the Azrieli Foundation.

 In the 2000s, he co-founded the "Hetz" movement, which advocated for unilateral separation from the Palestinians, along with his colleague Yehiam Prior and others.

+Professional service

+Naaman has served on numerous scientific and advisory committees, including: